trunk-io/docs/code-quality/ide-integration/vscode.md

 You can use Trunk as your default formatter in VSCode if you have Trunk configured for the project.

 You can set `trunk.io` as the default formatter for just one language as in the example, or as a default for all languages.

-In your settings json via:
+In your `settings.json` like this:
 ```json
 "[markdown]": {
   "editor.defaultFormatter": "trunk.io"